 Chorus manager of marketing strategy and insight Rosalie Nelson warned Australia’s telecommunications industry on the risks of New Zealand-style full structural separation.
-She was speaking at the CommsDay Melbourne Congress and reported in Communications Day.
+She was speaking at the CommsDay Melbourne Congress and her presentation was reported in Communications Day.

-Nelson’s comments come as Optus chairman Paul O’Sullivan calls for Telstra to split along similar lines to Telecom NZ (now Spark) and Chorus.
+Nelson’s comments came at the time Optus chairman Paul O’Sullivan called for Australia’s Telstra to split along similar lines to Telecom NZ (now Spark) and Chorus.

 Nelson says the Commerce Commission ruling on the price Chorus can charge telcos and ISPs to use the copper has hurt its ability to pay for the fibre network.

 Structural separation doesn’t fix everything

 While the arguments are well-known, what isn’t widely understood is how dependent Chorus is on revenue from the copper network and how it doesn’t get to set the prices for copper services.

 She says that for every dollar the government puts into the UFB build, Chorus puts in two.
 For every dollar Chorus earns it needs 60 cents of capital expenditure.